-The berry has been used in West Africa since at least the 18th century, when European explorer the Chevalier des Marchais $^{[12]}$ provided an account of its use there.
+The berry has been used in West Africa since at least the 18th century, when European explorer the Chevalier des Marchais[12] provided an account of its use there.
 Marchais, who was searching West Africa for many different fruits in a 1725 excursion, noticed that local people picked the berry from shrubs and chewed it before meals.

-In the 1970s in the USA, an attempt was made to commercialize the fruit for its ability to turn unsweet foods into sweet foods without a caloric penalty, but ended in failure when the U.S. Food and Drug Administration (FDA) classified the berry as a food additive.^[7] There were controversial circumstances with accusations that the project was sabotaged and the research files stolen by the sugar industry to prevent loss of business caused by a drop in demand for sugar.^[13] However, the FDA has denied receiving any pressure from the sugar industry.
-[14] Arguments similar to the ones used for this classification were used for the FDA's regulation on stevia now
+In the 1970s in the USA, an attempt was made to commercialize the fruit for its ability to turn unsweet foods into sweet foods without a caloric penalty, but ended in failure when the U.S. Food and Drug Administration (FDA) classified the berry as a food additive.
+[7] There were controversial circumstances with accusations that the project was sabotaged and the research files stolen by the sugar industry to prevent loss of business caused by a drop in demand for sugar.
+[13] However, the FDA has denied receiving any pressure from the sugar industry.
+[14]

+Arguments similar to the ones used for this classification were used for the FDA's regulation on stevia now labeled as a "dietary supplement" instead of a "sweetener".

 For a time in the 1970s, US dieters could purchase a pill form of miraculin.
-[15] This phenomenon has enjoyed some revival in food-tasting events, referred to as

-"flavor-tripping parties" by some.
+[15] This phenomenon has enjoyed some revival in food-tasting events, referred to as "flavor-tripping parties" by some.
 [16] The tasters consume sour and bitter foods, such as lemons, radishes, pickles, hot sauce, and beer, to experience the taste changes.

-Characteristics
+2 Characteristics

-It is a shrub that grows between 6 to 15 feet in height and has dense foliage.
+It is a shrub that grows between 1.8 to 4.5 meters (6 to 15 feet) in height and has dense foliage.
 [17][18] Its leaves are 5-10 cm long, 2-3.7 cm wide and glabrous below.
 They are clustered at the ends of the branchlets.
 The flowers are white.
 It carries red, 2 cm long fruits.
-Each fruit contains one seed. $^{[4]}$ labeled as a "dietary supplement" instead of a "sweetener".
+Each fruit contains one seed.
+[4]

-Cultivation
+3 Cultivation